ruamess/cleanSwap/README.md

 Clean Swap is a site for exchanging one currency into another convenient for you.
-Everything happens purely as the name says and the operator checks the exchange.
+Everything happens purely as the name says.

 ![Main Page Photo](https://github.com/ruamess/cleanSwap/blob/main/mainPage.png)